google/cctz/README.md

 # Overview

-**NEW!** Mailing list for users and developers to ask questions about, discuss, and stay up-to-date with CCTZ.
-Please join https://groups.google.com/forum/#!forum/cctz

 CCTZ (C++ Time Zone) is a library for translating between absolute times and civil times (see the [Fundamental Concepts](#fundamental-concepts) section below for an explanation of these terms) using the rules defined by a time zone.